 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-But once you get on some of the minor roads, you'll feel like a space cadet training for motion endurance.
+Road conditions in Belize are improving, and the five main highways are paved and in relatively good condition.
+But, once you get onto the bumpy minor roads, you'll feel like an astronaut training for motion endurance.
 A long ride in the people's bus (chicken buses, as they're affectionately called), will leave you rattling for hours after you arrive.

 But, you didn't come to Belize for suburban comforts.

-If you're driving, try to follow the speeds limits, even though no one really does.
-It will let you react quicker to unexpected hazards on the road.
-Know that drivers who strike pedestrians or cyclists are assumed to be at fault, no matter the circumstances.
-Tourists who have been involved in accidents were dinged with fines, even jail terms.
+If you're driving, stay within the speeds limits, even though no one really does.
+It will help you react quicker to unexpected hazards on the road.
+Drivers who hit pedestrians or cyclists are assumed to be at fault, no matter the circumstances.
+Tourists who have been involved in accidents can be fined, and even jailed.

-You should only ride in licenced taxis, identified by their green licence plates.
-Try to agree on a price before you take a seat, and keep your doors locked and windows up so you're not victim to stop-and-snatch, which can occur at traffic lights.
+You should only ride in licensed taxis, identified by their green license plates.
+Agree on a price before you get in, and keep the doors locked and windows up so you're not a victim to stop-and-snatch, which can occur at traffic lights.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.